StringCare/AndroidLibrary/README.md

 Android String Obfuscator
 =========================

-Hide strings easyly with that lib (and script)!
+Hide strings easily with that lib (and script)!
 It uses AES/ECB/PKCS5Padding transformation to convert strings with your app's SHA1 fingerprint.

 Installation
 ------------